BioSchemas/map2model/_newSpecs/Protein.md

   - PropertyValue
   marginality: Optional
   name: additionalProperty
-  sdo_desc: 'A property-value pair representing an additional characteristics of the
+  sdo_desc: A property-value pair representing an additional characteristics of the
     entitity, e.g. a product feature or another characteristic for which there is no matching property in schema.org.
 Avoid it if possible, otherwise use it carefully.
-Please keep in mind that Bioschemas does not pretend to model every single possible field but mainly those useful for discoverability, summarization and accessibility.'
+    Please keep in mind that Bioschemas does not pretend to model every single possible field but mainly those useful for discoverability, summarization and accessibility.
 - bsc_dec: ''
   cardinality: MANY
   controlled_vocab: ''